-In order to understand how automation in Ardour works, it is necessary to understand the four states of automation.
-They are: Manual, Play, Write, and Touch.
+In order to understand how automation in Ardour works, it is necessary to understand the five states of automation.
+They are: Manual, Play, Write, Touch, and Latch.

 Manual state is basically analogous to a processor's bypass switch.
 Whenever an automation lane is in this state, it is inactive and any level that is manually set for controlling the lane's parameter will persist during playback like normal.